Table of Contents

 |Cardiovascular death||Diagnosis before the age of 30: 9.1

 |Renal failure in men||12.7|

-Hyperglycemia increases the risk of atherosclerosis that leads to the stiffness and narrowing of the vessel walls.
-Even non-diabetics suffer from arteriosclerosis, but diabetes increases this risk multiple times.
-This is caused by vascular endothelium dysfunction, which is favored by hyperglycemia.
+Hyperglycemia increases the risk of atherosclerosis, which leads to the stiffness and narrowing of vessel walls.
+Although non-diabetics experience arteriosclerosis, diabetes increases this risk multiple times.
+This is caused by the vascular endothelium dysfunction, which is potentiated by hyperglycemia.

 Firstly, the dysfunction is caused by glycated LDL.
-These molecules penetrate the tunica intima and activate oxidative and inflammatory processes there, resulting in the typical plaques in the endothelium.
+These molecules penetrate the tunica intima and activate oxidative and inflammatory processes there, resulting in the typical plaques noted in the endothelium.
 Secondly, lipolysis is not inhibited by a lack of insulin.
-Resulting atherosclerosis and vessel narrowing present in a variety of conditions, such as:
+The resulting atherosclerosis and vessel narrowing present in a variety of conditions, such as: